Heracleitos/Heracleitos.github.io/README.md

 **Overview**

 Welcome to the official GitHub repository for the Hellenic Complex System Laboratory (HCSL).
-This repository serves as a gateway to the HCSL's digital presence and includes critical resources such as scientific publications and software developed by our team.
-The official website can be accessed at https://www.hcsl.com.
+This repository serves as a portal to the HCSL's digital presence, offering access to essential resources such as scientific publications and software developed by our team.
+These resources are available through the HCSL official website at https://www.hcsl.com.

 **About the Laboratory**